Dalek: Dalek culture

 Daleks have little, if any, individual personality, ostensibly no emotions other than hatred and anger, and a strict command structure in which they are conditioned to obey superiors' orders without question.
 Dalek speech is characterised by repeated phrases, and by orders given to themselves and to others.
 Unlike the stereotypical emotionless robots often found in science fiction, Daleks are often angry; author Kim Newman has described the Daleks as behaving "like toddlers in perpetual hissy fits", gloating when in power and flying into a rage when thwarted.
 They tend to be excitable and will repeat the same word or phrase over and over again in heightened emotional states, most famously "Exterminate!
 Exterminate!"

 Daleks are extremely aggressive, and seem driven by an instinct to attack.
-This instinct is so strong that Daleks have been depicted fighting the urge to kill or even attacking when unarmed.Death to the Daleks.
-Writer Terry Nation, Director Michael E. Briant, Producer Barry Letts.
-Doctor Who.
-BBC1, London.
-23 February–16 March 1974.
+This instinct is so strong that Daleks have been depicted fighting the urge to kill or even attacking when unarmed.
 The Fifth Doctor characterises this impulse by saying, "However you respond [to Daleks] is seen as an act of provocation."
 The fundamental feature of Dalek culture and psychology is an unquestioned belief in the superiority of the Dalek race, and their default directive is to destroy all non-Dalek life-forms.
 Other species are either to be exterminated immediately or enslaved and then exterminated once they are no longer useful.

 The Dalek obsession with their own superiority is illustrated by the schism between the Renegade and Imperial Daleks seen in Revelation of the Daleks and Remembrance of the Daleks: the two factions each consider the other to be a perversion despite the relatively minor differences between them.
 This intolerance of any "contamination" within themselves is also shown in "Dalek", The Evil of the Daleks and in the Big Finish Productions audio play The Mutant Phase.
 This superiority complex is the basis of the Daleks' ruthlessness and lack of compassion.
-This is shown in extreme in "Victory of the Daleks", where the new, pure Daleks destroy their creators, impure Daleks, with the latters' consent.
+This is shown in extreme in "Victory of the Daleks", where the new, pure Daleks destroy their creators, impure Daleks, with the latter's consent.
 It is nearly impossible to negotiate or reason with a Dalek, a single-mindedness that makes them dangerous and not to be underestimated.
 The Eleventh Doctor (Matt Smith) is later puzzled in the "Asylum of the Daleks" as to why the Daleks don't just kill the sequestered ones that have "gone wrong".
 Although the Asylum is subsequently obliterated, the Prime Minister of the Daleks explains that "it is offensive to us to destroy such divine hatred", and the Doctor is sickened at the revelation that hatred is actually considered beautiful by the Daleks.